JoshuaGoode/HashFlare-Research/InitialResearch.md

  _**According to Tim Mandell with ColoHub, HashCoins/HashFlare has no operation at ColoHub/BTCMEQC.**_

-~~The specs provided on HashFlare's Datacenter page match the description and specs of http://colohub.com/ in addition to pictures and videos documenting their presence at ColoHub.~~
+The specs provided on HashFlare's Datacenter page match the description and specs of http://colohub.com/ prior to the MW expansion.

   ~~- ColoHub, owned by  Geneseo Communications INC, is a parent company to BTCMEQC specializing in miner housing - http://www.btcmeqc.com/ - It appears they use the ColoHub facility to host operations such as HashFlare's.
   - BTCMEQC's Facebook - https://www.facebook.com/Btcmeqc-1207240102691939/